-The Kampen-born former PSV Eindhoven, Manchester United, Lazio and AC Milan centre-back becomes the Royals first boss from overseas in the club’s history, taking the reins immediately at the start of an initial two-year contract at Reading.
+The Kampen-born former PSV Eindhoven, Manchester United, Lazio and AC Milan centre-back became Reading's first boss from overseas in the club’s history, taking the reins immediately at the start of an initial two-year contract.

 Stam, 43, brings a wealth of playing and coaching experience to the role.
 His first title as a centre-half came in his native Holland, winning the Dutch Cup and then the Eredivisie title with PSV in successive years.

 In 1998, he became the most expensive Dutch player and the most valuable defender in history at the time by agreeing to a £10.6million move to Manchester United.